jedi-academy/learn-4711/data/assignments/assignment2.md

     (4-8 fields per record, 6-12 records in all)
 - For each resource, have a resource routing to a resource controller...
     - which uses the equivalent of the API response trait
-    - implements all methods of ResourceController
+    - implements all methods of the CI4's ResourceController
 - For each API endpoint, a suitable controller implementing the API
 - Make it testable - here's where the exercising front-end comes in.
     It should look like the kind of project you are building